Romani cuisine: Desserts

 A traditional Romani dessert is pirogo, which is similar to Jewish kugel.
 The recipe consists of eggs, raisins, walnuts, pineapple, sugar, butter, egg noodles and cottage cheese.

 Szaloncukor is a Romani dessert that is mixed flour and sugar.
 The dough is made into shapes like sugar cookies, then they are baked, wrapped, and hung on a tree until January 6 for the feast of the Epiphany.

 The Roma also have own version of wheat pudding for Christmas.
 After husking wheat, soaking the berries in water, warming them in an oven, and smashing the soft hulls with tools that were available, Romani cooks put the pudding through a sieve, then mix the remaining gelatinous substance with milk, flour, and eggs, and sweeten it with honey, sugar, or molasses.
 The Roma also add dried fruits, cream, butter and homemade rum or brandy to the pudding.
 Romani bakers place a token of good luck, which is often a silver coin, in a loaf of sweet Christmas bread or cake.
 Romani tradition has it that whoever gets the coin in their piece will have a good year.
 The dough for the cake is similar to the Balkan kozunak.

 Romani people also have their own version of poppy seed moon cake.

-Plum dumplings are sweet holiday fares that demonstrate the practicality of the Roma who did the cooking.
-Plum dumplings are made dough of mashed potatoes, eggs, butter and salt, which are rolled out and cut into small circles.
-The Roma carefully place a plum, topped with cinnamon and sugar, on the dough just before they folded, sealed and boiled the dumplings in salt water.
-When the plum dumplings finish cooking, Romani cooks roll them in buttered breadcrumbs and sprinkle them with more cinnamon and sugar.
-The Roma also transform potatoes, cherries, and dried bread into desserts and treats.
+Plum dumplings are made from the dough of mashed potatoes, eggs, butter and salt, rolled out and cut into small circles.
+The cook carefully places a plum, topped with cinnamon and sugar, on the dough just before the dumplings are folded, sealed and boiled in salt water.
+After cooking, the discs are rolled in buttered breadcrumbs and sprinkled with more cinnamon and sugar.
+They may also transform potatoes, cherries, and dried bread into desserts and treats.

 Food beliefs

-The Roma believe some foods are auspicious and give luck (baxt) like the Rajputs.
-American Roma believe red pepper, black pepper, salt, vinegar, garlic, onions and a sacrificed animal such as lamb to be lucky foods.
+Some Romanis believe that certain foods are auspicious and give luck (baxt), similar to the Rajputs.
+Some Romanis in America believe red pepper, black pepper, salt, vinegar, garlic, onions and a sacrificed animal such as lamb to be lucky foods.
 Fermented foods such as sauerkraut, pickles and sour cream are also considered lucky in Romani cuisine.

 Romani food beliefs are rooted in the Ayurveda concept of ritual purity and ritual pollution.
 Serving peanuts is forbidden by Romani people at pomana feasts and greens (zelenimata) cannot be eaten by Roma in mourning or when expecting a baby or breastfeeding, likely because they can induce colic.
-Romani people believe celery promotes virility.
+Some Romani believe celery promotes virility.

-Certain foods are traditionally considered marime (ritually unclean) and therefore are avoided.
+Certain foods may traditionally be considered marime (ritually unclean) and therefore are avoided.
 Horse, cat, and dog meat are forbidden.
 Frog meat and snake meat are considered unlucky by Christian Roma and are associated with the Devil.
 Peacock meat is forbidden.
 Christian Roma associate peacocks with the evil eye.
 Christian Roma tend to not eat at restaurants and avoid food prepared by non-Roma.
 A Romani woman menstruating cannot cook or serve food to men.